gdhpsk/LRRBot/README.md

 ## More info about commands used in LRRBot

 All of your code runs in the [index.js](https://github.com/gdhpsk/LRRBot/blob/main/index.js) file, which is basically the core.
-Partials can be changed depending on what commands you make, but you can research more about those on your own.
+Partials can be changed depending on what commands you make, but you can research more about those on your own.<br/>
-All of the point calculating for the leaderboard/levels is done in the [point_calculator_stuff](https://github.com/gdhpsk/LRRBot/tree/main/point_calculator_stuff) folder (just don't ask why theres 2 level point calculators :trol:).
+All of the point calculating for the leaderboard/levels is done in the [point_calculator_stuff](https://github.com/gdhpsk/LRRBot/tree/main/point_calculator_stuff) folder (just don't ask why theres 2 level point calculators :trol:).<br/>
 Lastly, all the JSON data needed for the bot such as getting all the levels, the leaderboard, etc., is put in the [JSON](https://github.com/gdhpsk/LRRBot/tree/main/JSON) folder.

 ## Creating your own LRRBot

 This part will be going by number order, so I will list all the steps in order.

 #1.
-Download [Visual Studio Code](https://code.visualstudio.com/) and [Node.js](https://nodejs.org/en/)(download the one recommended for most users).
+Download [Visual Studio Code](https://code.visualstudio.com/) and [Node.js](https://nodejs.org/en/) (download the one recommended for most users).<br />
 #2.
-Download all the code on this repository, put it in a folder if it already isnt in one, and then open it up in Visual Studio Code
+Download all the code on this repository, put it in a folder if it already isnt in one, and then open it up in Visual Studio Code. <br/>
 #3.
-Review the parts earlier in this file, and make those changes on yours
+Review the parts earlier in this file, and make those changes on yours.<br/>
 #4.
 In the .env file, make a new entry called token. this is where your bot token will go.
-Ex: token=yourtoken
+Ex: token=yourtoken.<br/>
 #5.
-In your Visual Studio Code terminal, run node . or node index.js, and there you go!
+In your Visual Studio Code terminal, run node . or node index.js, and there you go!<br/>
-#6. if you want to host the bot on heroku like I did, watch this [video](https://www.youtube.com/watch?v=zKfjR_xwLm4)
+#6. if you want to host the bot on heroku like I did, watch this [video](https://www.youtube.com/watch?v=zKfjR_xwLm4).

 # Have fun experimenting!
 Ask any questions on discord (gdhpsk#0001)